How to Detect Moisture Under Hardwood Floors

 Rapid Board Movement or Distortion

-When hardwood boards change shape quickly, it usually indicates active moisture exposure rather than past damage.
-Rapid cupping, lifting, or visible distortion suggests that water is still entering or spreading beneath the flooring.
+When hardwood boards change shape quickly, it usually indicates active moisture exposure rather than old damage.
+Rapid cupping, lifting, or visible distortion after a plumbing leak, appliance failure, spill, or flooding event suggests that water may still be spreading beneath the flooring.

 Soft or Spongy Areas Underfoot

-Soft flooring is one of the most serious warning signs associated with hidden moisture.
-When the subfloor absorbs water, it weakens and begins losing structural strength.
-This can cause hardwood planks to feel flexible, unstable, or slightly spongy under pressure.
+Soft flooring is one of the most serious warning signs because it may indicate that moisture has reached the subfloor.
+As the subfloor absorbs water, it can weaken and make hardwood feel flexible, unstable, or slightly spongy under pressure.

 Persistent Moisture Meter Readings